-CA lemon law Attorney Stephen Barnes has been handling exclusively California lemon law cases for more than twenty one years.
+CA lemon law Attorney Stephen Barnes has been handling exclusively California lemon law cases for more than twenty five years.
 In that time frame, he has successfully resolved several thousand CA lemon law claims for California consumers.
 The information contained on this site is intended as a general overview of the California Lemon Law.
 If you would like to discuss your case personally with Lemon Law Attorney Stephen Barnes you may contact him by email or calling 888-427-1442.

 The California Lemon Law ( Song-Beverly Consumer Warranty Act, California Civil Code §§ 1790) is designed to ensure that consumers who purchase or lease warranted products in California have recourse if the product turns out to be defective and can not be repaired after a reasonable number of attempts.

 If a warranted consumer product has a problem that is substantial enough to impair the use, value, or safety of the product, and the manufacturer’s authorized repair facility does not repair the product after a reasonable number of attempts, the product may be deemed a “lemon.”
 In such a case the manufacturer must repurchase or replace the product.

 The California Lemon Law applies to all warranted consumer goods.
 This includes cars, trucks, RV’s, boats, motorcycles, ATV’s and even household appliances.

 In order for a consumer to prevail in a CA lemon law case for a new motor vehicle, the consumer must show 1) they purchased or leased a vehicle which was covered by a warranty; 2) the vehicle had a problem which substantially impaired the use, value or safety to the consumer; and 3) the vehicle was not made to conform to the warranty after a reasonable number of repair attempts.